The Viewpoint: How bank accounts became the gateway to greater customer loyalty

 Brands can also strengthen their offering through features such as loyalty points, cashback, and other exclusive rewards that encourage customers to use the bank account — and the brand's other financial products — more frequently.

-Clanq and Vivid Money, for instance, both offer up to 25% cash back on purchases.
+Clanq, for instance, offers up to 25% cash back on purchases.

 Similarly, Uber drivers who use the ride-sharing app's branded bank account can earn 1% cashback or get a discount at participating merchants.